Brandon Lowe Player Props: Rays vs. White Sox

 Brandon Lowe At The Plate

-- Lowe has had an RBI in six games this season (37.5%), including three multi-RBI outings (18.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Lowe has driven home a run in seven games this year (41.2%), including more than one RBI in 23.5% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 62.5% of his games this year, with two or more runs scored in 18.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.